 These sessions are real sensory experiences, plunging his models into an olfactory and auditory universe close to the tribal, filling the whole space and detaching all the actors from their contemporary landmarks.
 Models with painted bodies, laid bare, free of all pomposity, free of any societal judgement.

-William Let draws inspiration from everything he has discovered through his research and lets the body express itself in front of him.
+William Let draws his inspiration from everything he has discovered through his research and lets the body express itself in front of him.

 He then photographs as he experiences it.